On the statistical arrow of time

-It is important to emphasize that entropy is not a physical quantity in the same manner as e.g. energy.
-It is determined by the probability distribution of the states of the system and as such it is a quantity which depend both on the specifics of the system and of the ignorance of the observer.
+It is important to emphasize that entropy, within the subjective interpretation, is not a physical quantity in the same manner as e.g. energy.
+It is determined by the probability distribution of the states of the system assigned by the observer and as such, it is a quantity that depends both on the specifics of the system and the amount of information possessed by the observer.